-Captain Logan nodded and walked over to the gate.
+Captain Logan nodded.
+They all walked over to the gate together.

-“Voice, palm, DNA, medical records, access code all valid.
-Welcome aboard, Captain.” said Maja stepping aside.
+“Voice, palm, DNA, medical records, access code.
+Match.
+Confirmed.
+Welcome aboard, Captain.”
+Maja said.
 “You have command.”
 She stepped to one side.

-It wasn’t just a formality for her to say that.
+It wasn’t just a formality for her to say this.
 She was actually giving him full control of the ship, it’s systems, and all her programs.

-“I’m sure I have much to learn about the Magellan.” the Captain said.
+“I’m sure I have much to learn about the Magellan.” the Captain said, looking at Maja.